Guido Chiarelli: Career

 In 1958 he obtained the title of Knight and in 1965 the title of Officer of the Order of Merit of the Italian Republic.

 In 2011, for the celebrations of the 150th anniversary of the Italian unification, his work was commemorated in Turin three times: in June with posters in Palazzo Carignano square, on 8 July at the Lingotto Gallery and during the celebration on 24 July at the Officine Grandi Riparazioni.
 On June 9, 2012, in Agliè, on the occasion of the awards of "Il Meleto di Guido Gozzano" literary competition, with the poetry reading of An Evening Sky, Guido Chiarelli was honoured for his street lighting works.

 On July 3, 2019, at the presence of the City Hall authorities, a commemorative plaque for Guido Chiarelli was unveiled in Valentino Park.

 On January 4, 2021 Guido Chiarelli's daughter Lidia attended the unveiling of the new plaque at the entrance of the Rock Garden at Valentino Park.

 On the occasion of the 120th anniversary of his birth, a major exhibition entitled Lights for the City was organized in the courtly salons of the Villa Amoretti in Turin, involving some seventy artists.
 (October 25-November 5 2022).

+A commemorative plaque was unveiled in Caltanissetta on Dec.
+28, 2023, in the presence of Prof. Enzo Falzone, historian and scholar of the city, and city authorities in particular Councillors Cettina Andaloro and Marcello Frangiamone.
+At the request of Marco D'Arma, President of the Providence district, the plaque was placed at 27 Narese Street, where Guido Chiarelli had lived until 1922.